Not many people are familiar with the ADDRESS function since many don’t understand why they need it or how it can help.

 Note that D2 is a string containing the location of a cell and not a cell reference.

 The ADDRESS function, on the other hand, returns a string containing the location of a cell.
-This means, if we can combine the ADDRESS and INDIRECT functions, we get a great way to extract the contents of any cell we need, if we know its row and column numbers.
+This means that if we can combine the ADDRESS and INDIRECT functions, we get a great way to extract the contents of any cell we need if we know its row numbers and column numbers.

-As you can see, all we get is the location of the cell.
+As you can see, Google Sheets return cell references which is the location of the cell.
 But if we want to see the contents, we need to wrap an INDIRECT function around it.
 So we use the formula:

 Now we have a formula that can give us the contents of any cell, given the row and column numbers.

 This formula can be quite helpful in locating values when you have large datasets that span over many rows and columns.